yhlong0/learning/AWS/SAA-C02.md

 1. Security Groups = network security, control how traffic is allowed into or out of EC2. only contain allow rules, stateful
 2. Network ACL = operates at subnet level, support allow or deny, lower number(Priority) will be evaluate first, stateless
+3. AWS KMS solution uses an envelope encryption strategy with customer master keys (CMKs).
+Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.
+Use CMKs to generate, encrypt, and decrypt the data keys that you use outside of AWS KMS to encrypt your data.
+CMKs are created in AWS KMS and never leave AWS KMS unencrypted.

 ### GuardDuty